s1gmas1x/kitchen-ratio/docs/recipes/tortillas.md

 # No-knead Tortillas

-Super easy, no-knead tortillas that can be ready in as little as 1 hour with minimal prep.
+Super easy, no-knead tortillas that can be ready in about 90 minutes with minimal prep.
 Rolling is the only task that requires some attention, but the soft dough makes it very manageable.
 Use the [KitchenRatio Calculator](https://calculator.kitchenratio.com) to scale to any batch.

 ## Background